giellalt/giellalt.github.io/tts/doc/index.md

     specifications](admin/public_tender/RequirementsAndSpecifications.html)
 -   [Meetings](admin/index.html)

-After selecting the tabs, the submenues are found to the left.
+After selecting the tabs, the submenus are found to the left.